-The Need For Improvement: Like most healthcare organizations, The Valley Hospital had always struggled with early identification of sepsis, both in the ED and on inpatient floors.
-Motivated by the Institute for Healthcare Improvement’s 100,000 Lives Campaign, Valley’s leadership assigned advanced practice nurses (APNs) and quality assessment staff to track specific conditions and evaluate patients.
+Challenge: Like most healthcare organizations, The Valley Hospital had always struggled with early identification of sepsis, both in the ED and on inpatient floors.
+Motivated by the Institute for Healthcare Improvement’s 100,000 Lives Campaign, Valley’s leadership assigned advanced practice nurses and quality assessment staff to track specific conditions and evaluate patients.

 When Valley moved forward with MEDITECH’s EHR, the hospital’s leadership team recognized the potential for a new electronic surveillance tool in helping clinicians with the early detection of sepsis and accepted the opportunity to be an early adopter.

 Execution: Participating in agile development and proper implementation processes enabled Valley to collaborate with MEDITECH on a real‐time monitoring system, which simultaneously analyzes clinical and demographic data from throughout the EHR.
 Using rule logic grounded in evidence‐based medicine, the surveillance system detects subtle changes in a patient’s condition that care teams may miss, alerting clinicians and providing guidance for the timely initiation of sepsis care.

 Results: MEDITECH’s Surveillance solution quickly earned the organization’s confidence for its power and versatility, and the hospital sees no limit in its potential.
 With 23 surveillance boards in use, Valley is yielding impressive results:

 - 100% of HIM-coded septic patients were found by electronic surveillance in March 2016.

-- 93% of patients who qualified for sepsis surveillance board were coded with sepsis diagnosis by HIM
+- 93% of patients who qualified for the sepsis surveillance board were coded with the sepsis diagnosis by HIM.

-- 30 minutes in estimated nursing time saved by eliminating manual counts of urinary catheters and central lines for CAUTI and CLABSI rates
+- 30 minutes in estimated nursing time was saved by eliminating manual counts of urinary catheters and central lines for CAUTI and CLABSI rates.

-- 93% VTE prophylaxis compliance rate, a dramatic improvement from the low 70’s.
+- VTE prophylaxis compliance rose to 93%, a dramatic improvement from the low 70s.